 Click here to visit the Milk Value Portal.

 Introducing the Milk Value Portal (MVP) - an industry-first one-stop shop that helps farmers understand the value of their raw milk.
-MVP is ADPF's commitment to rebuilding trusted partnerships between farmers and processors, as outlined in Commitment 5 of the Australian Dairy Plan.
 This Flip Book outlines the challenge, how MVP helps solve it and an overview of how to use to the tool.

 The Path to Half The Path to Half explains the true cost of food waste in Victoria and provides the first Australian perspective on the impacts of food waste and food production on climate change, water loss and economic costs.